adrian-gierakowski/ag.granular.suite/samples_for_ag.granular.suite.demo.all/readme.markdown

-the samples from this folder were added to .gitignore.
+the samples from this folder weren't added to github in order to keep the repository as small as we could.l

-you should grab it from http://www.audibledata.com
+grab those files from http://www.audibledata.com

-enjoy